-For codecs that does not support partial decode of the version, currently megaco_ber_encoder, megaco_per_encoder and megaco_per_bin_encoder, dynamic will revert to version 1.
+For codecs that does not support partial decode of the version, currently megaco_ber_encoder and megaco_per_encoder, dynamic will revert to version 1.

 For outgoing messages:

 - Update the connection info protocol_version. - Override protocol version when sending a message by adding the item {protocol_version, integer()} to the Options.
 See call or cast.